Relocating from Switzerland to Portugal

 D7, D8, D2, and Golden Visa Context

-Portuguese routes such as the D7 Visa, Digital Nomad Visa, or D2 Visa are mainly relevant to people who do not already benefit from EU, EEA, or Swiss free movement arrangements.
+Portuguese routes such as the D7 Visa, Digital Nomad Visa, or D2 Visa may be relevant to qualifying applicants who do not already have residence rights under the applicable EU, EEA, or Swiss framework.

 Planning the Move from Switzerland